tochman/the_blue_print/chapters/03-state-and-props.md

 This timer component demonstrates several important concepts about state management.
 The component maintains two pieces of state: the elapsed seconds and whether the timer is currently running.
 Notice how the `useEffect` hook depends on the `isRunning` state, creating a reactive relationship where changes to one piece of state trigger side effects.

-## State Updates: Functional vs. Direct
+## State updates: Functional vs. direct

 One crucial aspect of `useState` is understanding when to use functional updates versus direct updates.
 When your new state depends on the previous state, you should use the functional form to ensure you're working with the most recent value.